hove-io/transit_model/src/documentation/nl_syntus_fares_read.md

 ## Connector description
 Each *FareFrame* specified in the input fare data corresponds to several `Tickets` in NTM (as many as the elements of the *DistanceMatrix*).
 For each *DistanceMatrixElement*, one `Ticket` object is created specifying the associated line and the origin/destination stops.

-The NTM properties that are not specified in the source data (e.g. the validity duration of a ticket) are not described below.
+The NTM properties that are not specified in the source data are not described below.

 ### Ticket
 NTM Property | Source frame | Source element | Notes/Mapping rule